OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

 The final visible shadow layer is drawn by the camera using `ShadowRenderQuad`.

-The `ShadowRenderQuad` contains one or more shadow rugs.
+The `ShadowRenderQuad` contains one or more shadow mattes.

-Each shadow rug defines:
+Each shadow matte defines:

-- Which elevation level it renders
+- Which shadow layer it renders
 - Where shadows are allowed to appear
 - What blocks the shadows
 - Whether environment shadows are included